undreamai/LLMUnity/README.md

 <details>
 <summary>Use a remote server</summary>

-You can also build a remote server that does the processing and have local clients that interact with it.
+You can also use a remote server that does the processing and implement Characters that interact with it.
 To do that:
-- Create a server based on the `LLM` script or a standard [llama.cpp server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server).
+- Create a project with a GameObject using the `LLM` script as described above.
+Enable the `Remote` option and optionally configure the port.
-- If using the `LLM` script for the server, enable the `Remote` option (Advanced options)
+- Create a second project with the game characters using the `LLMCharacter` script as described above.
-- Create characters with the `LLMClient` script.
-The characters can be configured to connect to the remote instance by providing the IP address (starting with "http://") and port of the server in the `host`/`port` properties.
+  Enable the `Remote` option and configure the host and port with the IP address (starting with "http://") and port of the server.

 </details>